Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 $ "For" d_(i,j) in.rev c_q = sum_(l = i)^(i + w) bb(1)_q (m_(l,j)) $
 where $bb(1)_q$ is the indicatior function with $bb(1)_q (n) = 1$ for $n = q$ and $bb(1)_q (n) = 0$ for $n eq.not q$.
 Afterwards, every value in $D$ gets divided by $w$ for normalization.
-By normalizing, all input values are kept between 0 and 1, which improves the learning process for the machine learning techniqes.
+By normalizing, all input values are kept between 0 and 1, which improves the learning process for the machine learning techniques.
 $ d_(i,j) = (c_1/w, c_2/w, c_3/w, c_4/w) $
-As last step, each row in the matrix $D$ gets converted into a ordered tuple and added to $X$, the set of inputs:
+As the last step, each row in the matrix $D$ gets converted into an ordered tuple and added to $X$, the set of inputs:
 $ X = {(d_(i,1), d_(i,2), dots , d_(i,k)) | 1 <= i <= s} $
-Therefore, $X$ is a set of ordered tuples, each consisting of 1 up to 9 orderdt tuples with four values each.
+Therefore, $X$ is a set of ordered tuples, each consisting of 1 up to 9 ordered tuples with four values each.

 The following example with $s = 6$ and $k = 2$ depicts the complete conversion from initial measurement data ($M$) to the input data for the classifier ($X$):
 $ M = mat(1, 2; 1, 1; 3, 3; 1, 0; 1, 2; 1, 1) $
-With $w = 3$ we get: (aggregation and normalization in one step)
+With $w = 3$, we get: (aggregation and normalization in one step)
 $ D = mat((0, 2/3, 0, 1/3), (0, 1/3, 1/3, 1/3); (0, 1, 0, 0), (1/3, 1/3, 1/3, 0)) $ //TODO: maybe highlight with color what gets aggregated to what.
 In the tuple $d_(1,1) = (0, 2/3, 0, 1/3)$, the first $0$ means "zero of the first $w$ (in this case 3) shots contained the measurement result of $0$". \
 This results in:
 $ X = {((0, 2/3, 0, 1/3), (0, 1/3, 1/3, 1/3)), ((0, 1, 0, 0), (1/3, 1/3, 1/3, 0))} $

 For $k=3$, each ordered tuple $x in X$ would contain 3 different sub-tuples such that $x = (x_1, x_2, x_3)$.
-$X$ can contain the probability distribution-data accumulated from multiple runs from different quantum computers or simulators.
+$X$ can contain the probability distribution data accumulated from multiple runs from different quantum computers or simulators.

-In the following machine learning approaches, in case no window size is mentioned, these models where trained and evaluated with data preprocessed with a window size of 2000.
+In the following machine learning approaches, if no window size is mentioned, these models were trained and evaluated with data preprocessed with a window size of 2000.
-The window size of 2000 results in high accuracy even with a low amount of measurement steps accross models as described in @evaluation.
+The window size of 2000 was chosen because it results in high accuracy even with a low number of measurement steps across models, as described in @evaluation.

 === Support Vector Machine
-To optimize the selection of the support vector machine algorithm for training, 20% of the dataset is allocated for a preliminary evaluation.
+In order to select the best support vector machine algorithm for training, a preliminary evaluation was conducted using 20% of the dataset.
-This evaluation process involves comparing the classification accuracy of multiple potential SVM algorithms: linear, polynomial, and radial basis function.
+This evaluation process involved comparing the classification accuracy of three potential SVM algorithms: linear, polynomial, and radial basis function.
 During this phase, the algorithm demonstrating superior accuracy is then selected for further training.
 This makes it possible to achieve high accuracies even for complicated input data while trying to keep the computational cost low.
 The chosen algorithm undergoes training on 60% of the input data, and its performance is subsequently assessed using the remaining 20% of the data to ensure its efficacy and reliability.
 The selection process for the SVM algorithm is based on @martinaLearningNoiseFingerprint2022.

 === Feedforward Neural Net <approach-ffnn>
-The feedforward neural net was trained on 80% of the dataset, 20% were used for evaluationg the accuracy of the model.
+The feedforward neural net was trained on 80% of the dataset, 20% were used to evaluate the model's accuracy.
 The input layer of the neural network was designed to be variable, accommodating between 4 to 36 inputs, depending on the number of measurement steps that are included in the dataset.
 When using measurement step 1 up to $k$, $4 dot k$ inputs are required.
 This flexibility was needed to be able to compare different amounts of measurement steps in @evaluation.